 That’s a good question.
 What is a convection oven really?
 Do you just turn it on?
-Well… not exactly.
+Well … not exactly.
 Convection ovens take a little practice to use with your favorite recipes because they can affect how dishes turn out.
-Let’s go over everything you need to know about the convection oven and how to cook with it properly.
+Let’s go over everything you need to know about convection ovens and how to cook with convection properly.

 Setting the temperature

 The “convection” in convection ovens refers to heating via air.
 A convection oven still uses traditional heating methods, but it adds an airflow cycle that blows hot air across the cooking dish and vents it back out again.